 NHS testing is also available (out of hours) for symptoms 1–3.
 When you book a test, remember to follow the important steps outlined on the main FAQ about COVID-19, to help us support you and limit the spread of infections.

 The University offers symptomatic tests to students, University and College staff, certain defined affiliates, and individuals who live in a household with University or College staff or students, but who are not themselves staff or students.
 This enhanced testing is subject to capacity.
-Swabs are sent to the lab the same day and results are reported a further 48 hours later – please do not phone or email for your results (in one week in September 2020, the service received in excess of 3,000 calls and emails, which causes delays in the system).
+Swabs are sent to the lab the same day and results are reported a further 48 hours later – please do not phone or email for your results.
 Find out more about the University's testing capabilities and book a test.